 Many asset owners following a divestment approach limit their policy to direct holdings.
 To ensure a consistent application of principles, care must be taken to apply the same exclusion criteria to indirect investment.
 Otherwise, if asset owners are silent on private or pooled investments, they could both divest from listed energy companies and invest in oil & gas through private partnerships or index funds.

-A value-based approach maintains broad industry exposure but reweights its portfolio holdings and invests in future technologies based on its climate outlook.
+An analytical approach maintains broad industry exposure but reweights its portfolio holdings and invests in future technologies based on its climate outlook.
 This investor over-weights adaptable companies or assets that are transitioning faster while underweighting those transitioning more slowly.
-Or it develops relative asset weightings based on different views of future carbon pricing or the perceived value of stranded assets.6 The value-based approach assumes there will be changes in policy, technology, and relative asset pricing that create investment opportunities, and constructs a portfolio that aims to capitalize on them.
-This value-based approach is consistent with the UN Net Zero Asset Owner Alliance’s capital allocation approach, “The primary focus of capital allocation strategies is to re-allocate capital between companies, sectors, and asset classes based on certain restrictions and parameters linked to investment goals aligned with climate targets.”
+Or it develops relative asset weightings based on different views of future carbon pricing or the perceived value of stranded assets.15 The analytical approach assumes there will be changes in policy, technology, and relative asset pricing that create investment opportunities, and constructs a portfolio that aims to capitalize on them.
+This approach is consistent with the UN Net Zero Asset Owner Alliance’s capital allocation approach, “The primary focus of capital allocation strategies is to re-allocate capital between companies, sectors and asset classes based on certain restrictions and parameters linked to investment goals aligned with climate targets.”16

 Investors in climate innovation adopt a non-linear option-pricing or venture capital mindset to evaluate attractive long-shot climate technologies by using scenario analysis to better evaluate the potential future value of the opportunity.
-When climate risk is fully incorporated into a portfolio’s strategy, over longer-horizons those technologies start to look less risky and more appropriate for inclusion in a portfolio.
-Unlike a divestment or exclusionary approach, a value-based approach considers the trajectory of change as well as the current state of play.
+When climate risk is fully incorporated into a portfolio’s strategy, over longer horizons those technologies start to look less risky and more appropriate for inclusion in a portfolio.
+Unlike a divestment or exclusionary approach, an analytical approach considers the trajectory of change as well as the current state of play.

 Finally, a catalyst-based approach takes a proactive role in deploying capital to climate solutions and engaging with companies as they execute their long-term climate strategy.
 By investing in known climate solutions, asset owners can drive scale and broad adoption of technologies that make a real difference such as green infrastructure, renewable energy, sustainable agriculture, and climate-friendly mobility.
 By catalyzing the growth of new green asset classes and scaling technologies, this approach recognizes climate change as an attractive investment opportunity and participates on the leading edge of climate innovation.